 Greek coloratura soprano Danae Kontora is a former ensemble member at Oper Leipzig where she performed an interesting mix of roles during her two seasons in Leipzig including Blumenmädchen I (Parsifal),Marion Delorme in Gounod’s Cinq-Mars, Young Shepherd (Tannhäuser), Blondchen (Die Entführung aus dem Serail), Waldvogel (Siegfried) and, for the first time, Die Königin der Nacht (Die Zauberflöte), a role which has subsequently formed the backbone of her professional seasons.
 A voice described by Süddeutsche Zeitung as “brilliant to its highest notes”, Danae Kontora has subsequently performed DieKönigin der Nacht at Semperoper Dresden, Komische Oper Berlin, Aalto Musiktheater Essen, Oper Frankfurt, and in Barrie Kosky’s iconic production at the Tianqiao Performing Arts Center in Beijing.
 Danae Kontora has appeared at the Prinzregententheater with the Münchner Rundfunkorchester in the title role in Martin y Soler’s L’arbore di Diana under Paolo Carignani, as Isabelle in Oscar Strasnoy’s Le bal under Ulf Schirmer, and she’s performed the role of Coloratura soprano in Claude Viviers’ Kopernikus at the Munich Biennale Festival of Contemporary Music.

-Elsewhere on the opera stage, Danae recently sang her first Frasquita (Carmen) for Greek National Opera, and Oscar (Un ballo in maschera) for Israeli Opera, and will make debuts in the current season as Zerbinetta (Ariadne auf Naxos) at Finnish National Opera, at Wiener Staatsoper as Frantzi in Johannes Maria Staud’s Die Weiden and returns to Oper Frankfurt in the world premiere of Lucia Ronchetti’s Inferno.
+Elsewhere on the opera stage, Danae recently sang her first Frasquita (Carmen) for Greek National Opera, and Oscar (Un ballo in maschera) for Israeli Opera, and will make debuts in the current season as Zerbinetta (Ariadne auf Naxos) at Finnish National Opera and at Wiener Staatsoper as Frantzi in Johannes Maria Staud’s Die Weiden.

 “A nearly full Royal Albert Hall audience assembled for Danae Kontora’s vocal pyrotechnics… Kontora exuded a ripeness of tone recalling that of Edita Gruberová, surely the work’s greatest exponent on record still.”